Alburtis Animal Hospital

 - Payment for all services and medication/food will be accepted as usual by cash, check, credit card over the phone, or Care Credit via the link on our website

-- If you have traveled outside the United States in March, come in direct contact with a person with confirmed COVID-19, or have tested positive yourself, your animal should only be seen in truly urgent situations.
+- If you have come in direct contact with a person with confirmed COVID-19, or have tested positive yourself, your animal should only be seen in truly urgent situations.
 You should send your pet to Alburtis Animal Hospital with a trusted agent and be available by phone during the exam.

 - While you stay outside Alburtis Animal Hospital for your pet's appointment or to pick up food/medication, you should stay in your cars, or if standing outside, you will need to try to be at least 6 feet away from our employees (leash distance.)